Butuan: Modern era

 By the late 1940s to the 1970s, Butuan's industry specialized in timber, earning it the nickname "Timber City of the South".
-The plentiful trees of the area invited many investors to the city, and inspired then Congressman Marcos M. Calo to file a bill elevating Butuan for cityhood.
+The plentiful trees of the area invited many investors and migrants from Luzon and Visayas to the city, and inspired then Congressman Marcos M. Calo to file a bill elevating Butuan for cityhood.
 On August 2, 1950, this was passed, converting Butuan into a city.

-However, by the early 1980s, the logging industry of the city began to decline, although the city was still an economic haven to many investors.
+However, by the early 1980s, the logging industry of the city began to decline, although the city was still an economic haven for many investors.
 The city's main income by that time frame and until this day depended on small and medium business, and large-scale projects by investors.
 On February 7, 1995, the city was reclassified from a chartered city to a highly urbanized city.
 Sixteen days later, on February 23, the region of Caraga was created by virtue of Republic Act 7901, with Butuan as its regional center, and the provincial capital of Agusan del Norte.
-In 2000, Republic Act 8811 formally transferred the capital of Agusan del Norte from Butuan to Cabadbaran, however most provincial offices are still located in the city.
+In 2000, Republic Act 8811 formally transferred the capital of Agusan del Norte from Butuan to Cabadbaran; however most provincial offices are still located in the city.

+In 2021, Timber City Academy, a school in Butuan, was ravaged by a fire.

+In the summer of 2023, the Agusan Capitol was rocked by a bomb threat, which prevented the governor from entering the city due to threats of a rebel presence, according to some reports.
+Later on December of that year, the city was ravaged by a 7.6 magnitude earthquake, which damaged many parts of the city's buildings, such as SM City Butuan, as well as schools and major bridges.

 Geography

 According to the Philippine Statistics Authority, the City of Butuan has a total land area of 81662 ha, which is roughly 4.1% of the total area of the Caraga region.

-Butuan is bordered by the municipalities of Magallanes, Agusan del Norte and Remedios T. Romualdez, Agusan del Norte to the north, municipality of Sibagat, Agusan del Sur to the northeast, east and southeast, municipality of Las Nieves, Agusan del Norte to the south, municipality of Buenavista, Agusan del Norte to the west and Butuan Bay to the northwest.
+Butuan is bordered by the municipalities of Magallanes, Agusan del Norte and Remedios T. Romualdez to the north, municipality of Sibagat, Agusan del Sur to the northeast, east and southeast, municipality of Las Nieves, Agusan del Norte to the south, municipality of Buenavista, Agusan del Norte to the west and Butuan Bay to the northwest.

 Butuan is 29 km away from the city of Cabadbaran, the provincial capital of Agusan del Norte, to the north.
 It is also 43 km away from Bayugan to the east and 75 km away from Gingoog to the west.